 The Porter's Lodge was first built under the arches of The Queen's College quad as a timber booth in 1898.
 It has been re-built, amended and extended a number of times since.
-The whole structure was salvaged by LASSCO (now sold) and incorporates parts from most of these amendments.
+The structure we have salvaged incorporates parts from most of these amendments.
 The format and style is replicated in a number of both Oxford and Cambridge University colleges - the glazed top section above the panelled chevron-boarded wainscot - and is iconic.
 The Porter's Lodge is the hub of an Oxford College and is run by a select team of bowler-hatted guardians often warmly regarded for their wit and feared as disciplinarians in equal measure.